 Mercedes-Benz Mild Hybrid Overview

-Mercedes-Benz is making headlines with their growing lineup of electric vehicles which present an awe-inspiring view of the future of electrified luxury.
+Mercedes-Benz is making headlines with its growing lineup of electric vehicles which present an awe-inspiring view of the future of electrified luxury.
 But the Mercedes-Benz lineup of gas-powered vehicles has been getting its own form of electrification as well.
-This comes in the form of a mild hybrid system, formerly known as the EQ Boost system.
+This comes in the form of a mild hybrid system.
 What this system is, and how it improves your driving experience requires a little bit of explaining, so Mercedes-Benz of Akron has put together this guide.

 How Does Mercedes-Benz Mild Hybrid Technology Work?